 One Good Thing- Keep a Gratitude Journal.
 Write in it every day- even if on some days you can only be grateful for your pencil.

 Thank you for that reminder Gina!
-When I was going through residential treatment that was something we were required to do everyday.
+When I was going through treatment for substance abuse, that was something we were required to do everyday.
 Write SOMETHING in a gratitude journal.
 At first it was hard.
 I mean it’s hard to feel “grateful” when you are in that situation….but day by day it got easier and easier as you realized that there is ALWAYS SOMETHING to be grateful for….even if it IS only the pencil. :-)

 Well….that concludes VOLUME TWO of “One Good Thing By YOU”.
 I hope you have enjoyed!
 Stay tuned for VOLUME THREE!